second-state/libeni/docs/getting-started.rst

 Test Manually
 `````````````

-See :doc:`Testing ENI Operations <testing-eni-operations>` for how to
+See :doc:`Testing Prebuilt ENI Operations <testing-prebuilt-eni-operations>`
-test the prebuilt shared libraries for ENI operations.
+for how to test the prebuilt shared libraries of ENI operations.

 Build From Source
 -----------------